lynnjang2000/lynnjang-tswd-portfolio/README.md

 From this course, I would like to learn how to present data in more efficient and visually appealing way, which is essential for marketing.

 # Portfolio
-- Research Summary
+- Design Critique
-- Data Visualization
+- Workshop
-- Final Project
+- Final Project (TBD)

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.